des256/echidna/README.md

 # ECHIDNA

-Futuristic interface exploration on top of Orbital (https://github.com/orbitalweb).
+Futuristic interface exploration; what would it really take.

 Echidna was the mother of all monsters, daughter of Tartarus and Gaea.
 She gave birth to most of the monsters in Greek mythology.